wxFormBuilder/ticpp/readme.txt

 will have the Value() of "Far & Away" when queried from the TiXmlText object, and will be written back to the XML stream/file as an ampersand.
-Older versions of TinyXml "preserved" character entities, but the newer versions will translate them into characters.
+Older versions of TinyXML "preserved" character entities, but the newer versions will translate them into characters.

 Additionally, any character can be specified by its Unicode code point:
 The syntax "&#xA0;" or "&#160;" are both to the non-breaking space characher.

+<h3> Printing </h3>
+TinyXML can print output in several different ways that all have strengths and limitations.

+- Print( FILE* ).
+Output to a std-C stream, which includes all C files as well as stdout.
+	- "Pretty prints", but you don't have control over printing options.
+	- The output is streamed directly to the FILE object, so there is no memory overhead in the TinyXML code.
+	- used by Print() and SaveFile()

+- operator<<.
+Output to a c++ stream.
+	- Integrates with standart C++ iostreams.
+	- Outputs in "network printing" mode without line breaks.
+Good for network transmission and moving XML between C++ objects, but hard for a human to read.

+- TiXmlPrinter.
+Output to a std::string or memory buffer.
+	- API is less concise
+	- Future printing options will be put here.
+	- Printing may change slightly in future versions as it is refined and expanded.

 <h3> Streams </h3>
-With TIXML_USE_STL on,
-TiXml has been modified to support both C (FILE) and C++ (operator <<,>>) streams.
+With TIXML_USE_STL on TinyXML supports C++ streams (operator <<,>>) streams as well as C (FILE*) streams.
 There are some differences that you may need to be aware of.

 C style output:
 	- based on FILE*